 - A: No, there is no available seating, spectators usually line off the gate at the finish line to watch the race.

 - Q: WHERE CAN I WATCH THE RACE?

 - A: Finish Area and Family Reunion.
 Family reunion is the place for race participants to meet their friends and family after the race.
 The family reunion area is on the Softball Field in Bannerman Park.
-Family and friends are also invited to view the finish of the race from Government House grounds which have been made available to us with the gracious permission of the Lt.
-Governor, The Hon.
-Frank F. Fagan, CM, ONL, MBA.
+Family and friends are also invited to view the finish of the race from Government House grounds which have been made available to us with the gracious permission of the Honourable Judy May Foote, P.C., O.N.L., Lieutenant Governor of Newfoundland and Labrador.
 The bottom of Bannerman Road will be closed to spectators again this year as the finish area is being expanded to accommodate the larger numbers completing the Tely 10.

 - Q: WHERE SHOULD I PLAN TO MEET UP WITH MY FRIENDS/FAMILY AFTER THE RACE?

 - A: There will be an awards ceremony taking place on the Bannerman Park Ball Field following the race.
 Family and friends are welcome to join the participants here.

 - Q: IS THERE ANY TRANSPORTATION FOR SPECTATORS?